unknown321/mgsmonsterguns/README.md

 Adding stocks and sights to WU pistol is a bad idea - you won't see anything.

+WP_Volgin_sg_010 is most likely a shotgun from prologue.
+WP_Pr_sm_010 and everything with Pr in name is _probably_ prologue weapons too.

 #Tables

 Tables are huge so I moved them to another page - http://unknown321.github.io/mgsmonsterguns/ along with this readme.